nifty-coder/nifty-coder/README.md

 <h2> Hey there!
 I'm Surya Kasibhatla.</h2>
-<p>I am 17  years old and also started a YouTube channel named Nifty Coder.
-Here is the <a href="https://www.youtube.com/channel/UCN14MY4VkGEyM1IvfLLgNXQ">link</a>.</p>
 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing websites and mobile applications